techdivision/import-docs/04.file-structure/01.product-import/docs.md

 qty=10,price=20,value_type=fixed,website=All Websites,customer_group=ALL GROUPS|qty=20,price=30,value_type=fixed,website=All Websites,customer_group=ALL GROUPS
 ```

 The example above has two rows with tier prices, but there is no limiitation in how much rows of tier prices the column comtains.
 Each row with tier prices will be separated by `|` whereas each column of a row, containing the `attribute_code` to `value` pairs will be separated by the common `,`.
 The `attribute_code` to `value` pairs itself will use the `=` char for separation.
+Our sample data comes with an [example](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/data/products/configurable/product-import_20190226-095345_01.csv) how the file should look like.

 #### Extend Configuration